7 Best Homeowners Insurance Companies in Ohio of 2025

 And if the damage to your appliance is due to your negligence and poor maintenance, you also won’t be covered.

-But if you purchase Appliance Coverage or Equipment Breakdown Coverage (EBC), this endorsement will covet you against certain household appliance malfunctions.
+But if you purchase Appliance Coverage or Equipment Breakdown Coverage (EBC), this endorsement will protect you against certain household appliance malfunctions.

 What Factors Determine My Homeowners Insurance Rate?